 “It was promoted via the art history courses and staff, and I was aware that it was available to do via classmates,” says Adam.

 “The ITAR tutorial service at the ATSIS Unit was really helpful early on when I felt a bit out of place on the tech side, and all the staff have been so supportive,” he says.

-Otis is also the president of Goorie Berrimpa, an Indigenous student collective for Aboriginal and Torres Strait Islander students.
+Otis was also the 2021 president of Goorie Berrimpa, an Indigenous student collective for Aboriginal and Torres Strait Islander students.
 This collective hosts social and sporting events, allowing students to make new friends while also establishing a support network and professional connections with other Indigenous students.

-“Both Goorie and the Aboriginal and Torres Strait Island Studies Unit – which is filled with amazingly kind and helpful staff – are wonderfully supportive and motivating spaces,” says Hannah.
+“Both Goorie and the Aboriginal and Torres Strait Island Studies Unit – which is filled with amazingly kind and helpful staff – are wonderfully supportive and motivating spaces,” she says.

 Here at UQ, we strive to ensure all Indigenous students have the opportunity to connect and thrive in these supportive communities, so they graduate with the skills, contacts and resources to gain employment in their field.